George Smathers: Alliance for Progress

 Smathers received partial credit for much of Kennedy's Alliance for Progress which incorporated Smathers recommendations of the need for the U.S to aid Latin America in sanitation, infrastructure, education, increased trade and economic assistance, including the Inter-American Bank which Smathers helped pass.
 President Kennedy lauded Smathers for being "one of the first Americans to recognize the importance of Latin America".

-Relationship with JFK
+Relationship with John F. Kennedy

 Both Smathers and Kennedy entered Congress the same year.
 They became fast friends, which lasted until Kennedy's assassination.
 At the wedding of Kennedy and Jacqueline Bouvier, Smathers was chosen by the Kennedys to speak on behalf of Jack Kennedy at his wedding rehearsal dinner.
-In 1960, Jack Kennedy asked Smathers to give him a nominating speech to the Democratic Convention and to manage the Kennedy-Johnson campaign in the South.
+In 1960, Kennedy asked Smathers to deliver his nominating speech to the Democratic Convention and to manage the Kennedy-Johnson campaign in the South.
+Nixon would later say that Smathers was one of Kennedy's few close friends in politics.

 Presidential politics

 In 1960, to keep the Florida Democratic Party united, Smathers agreed to run as a "Favorite Son".
 Winning the Democratic Presidential Primary, Smathers became the first Floridian popularly elected to represent Florida as a presidential candidate at a national convention.
 In 1968, Floridians again nominated Smathers as their Favorite Son candidate for president.